Fighting to protect water

 What is WWF doing?

-Today, WWF advocates for an effective implementation of the WFD in order to reduce:
+For this reason, WWF advocates for an effective implementation and better enforcement of the WFD in order to reduce:

 - diffuse pollution and abstracting too much groundwater from agriculture, and